AI Trail Analysis

 - Insect repellent

-Given the steep and rocky terrain, sturdy hiking shoes are essential for stability and comfort.
-Trekking poles can provide significant assistance on the ascent and descent.
-Always carry water and snacks, and a first-aid kit is advisable for minor scrapes or blisters.
+Due to the steep and rocky terrain, sturdy hiking shoes with good ankle support are essential.
+Trekking poles can greatly assist with stability on the climb and descent.
+Always carry plenty of water and a first-aid kit for minor scrapes or blisters.
+Binoculars would enhance the viewing experience at the overlook.

 Safety tips⌄